FinnBurkhardt/Game-of-Life-with-Neural-Networks/README.md

 # Game-of-Life-with-Neural-Networks
-Conway's game of life is a cellular autometon, which produces complex behaviours from a few simple rules.
+Conway's game of life is a cellular automaton, which produces complex behaviors from a few simple rules.
-This Reposetory compares the performence of different neural network architectures on the task of predicting the next state in Conway's game of life.
+This Repository compares the performance of different neural network architectures on the task of predicting the next state in Conway's game of life.

 ## Architectures